 I left Los Barriles around 8.30 after a good coffee in my favorite place and withdrawing some cash.

 It’s always useful to have some money with you when you travel as you never know if credit cards will always be accepted or convenient to use.

 A very long trip was ahead of me and I was excited to see the landscape I have been dreaming of, since my first road trip in Baja California 2 years ago.

 We had fun, but I was happy to be alone this time and go at my own pace, deciding every day what to do next.

-I arrived at destinations at about 2 pm earlier than I thought, despite the multiple stops to take some pictures.
+I arrived at destination at about 2 pm earlier than I thought, despite the multiple stops to take some pictures.